sangamesh27/100-days-of-code/log.md

 **Thoughts**: I am understanding things but there are few parts where I get stuck although I was near the solution it was me not knowing few things on how to implement which was stopping me apart from that there was no problem in learning new things.

 **Link to work**: will update once I built a good UI for it

+### Day 2:

+**Today's progress**:Learnt about Node.js,Bun,npm and a little bit about DNS

+**Thoughts**:I haven't coded much today but did understood about javaScript runtime and about engines also studied a bit about what DNS are and how they help us reaching the servers.

+**Link to work**: since I haven't coded today there is no link to the project